Russia's Putin suspends all flights to Egypt on security advice

 "The head of state agreed with these recommendations," Dmitry Peskov, Putin's spokesman, was quoted as saying by the Interfax news agency.

-"V. Putin has tasked the government with working out a mechanism to realize the recommendations of the National Anti-Terrorism Committee and to ensure the return of Russian citizens to the motherland."
+"V. Putin has tasked the government with working out a mechanism to realise the recommendations of the National Anti-Terrorism Committee and to ensure the return of Russian citizens to the motherland."

 Putin had also ordered the government to open talks with Egyptian authorities to guarantee the safety of flights, said Peskov.